fbpx Skip to main content

 UK State Pensions for Expats in Canada: The Background

-If you retire to Canada, you will receive your State Pension, but the amount payable will freeze, and you won’t receive any annual increases.
+If you retire to Canada, you will still receive your State Pension, but the amount payable will freeze, and you won’t receive any annual increases above the amount payable at the point of your relocation.

 Claiming a UK State Pension in Canada